Introduction

 Genesis 15:1-3

-A. Abraham is one of the few people in the Old Testament to enjoy privilege of hearing from God in person.
-God’s message to Abraham was three fold.
-He gave assurance to his servant (Do not be afraid), promised divine protection (I’m your shield) and to give great rewards (your very great reward).
+A. Abraham is one of the few people in the Old Testament to enjoy the privilege of hearing from God in person.
+God’s message to Abraham was threefold.
+He gave assurance to his servant (Do not be afraid), promised divine protection (I’m your shield), and to reward greatly (your very great reward).

 B. God’s message was a message of hope.
 But Abraham was a prisoner of his circumstances.
 He questioned God’s ability (…what can you give me…?) and complained (…you have given me no children…).
 God offered him hope.
 But he was a prisoner of his circumstances.